-Department of ENT at Star focuses on the treatment of ear, nose, throat and head and neck conditions in children and adults.
-The ENT department at STAR Hospitals provides a wide range of services and maintains the highest standard of medical care.
+The Department of ENT at Star focuses on the treatment of ear, nose, throat, head, and neck conditions in children and adults.
+We provide a wide range of services and maintain a high standard of medical care.
 Our team is focused on the overall welfare of our patients and their families, aiming to restore quality of life with the highest degree of professionalism.
-The Department is renowned across the country that is well equipped with ultra-modern facilities, amenities and an expert team of ENT Surgeons, Audiologists and Therapists along with the latest operating microscopes, diagnostic video endoscopes and an up-to-date audiology lab.
+The ENT Department is renowned across the country that is well equipped with ultra-modern facilities, amenities, and an expert team of ENT Surgeons, Audiologists, and Therapists along with the latest operating microscopes, diagnostic video endoscopes, and an up-to-date audiology lab.

-The department boasts about a host of day care procedures, which include:
+The department boasts about a host of daycare procedures, which include:

 Myringoplasty: This operation is done to close a hole or ‘perforation’ in the eardrum.
 A perforation predisposes the patient to recurrent middle ear infections, which can impair hearing.
 There are a number of ways to close a hole in the eardrum.
 The size and location of the hole and the anatomy of the ear canal will determine which approach is needed in such a situation.
 The operation lasts about 3 hours and is performed under local anesthesia.

 Mastoidectomy: A mastoidectomy is performed to remove diseased mastoid air cells.
 These cells sit in a hollow space in the skull, behind the ear.
 The diseased cells are often the result of an ear infection that has spread into the skull.
 Sometimes, the infection spreads onto the temporal bone.
 If this occurs, parts of the bone may need to be removed.

-Reconstruction of the middle ear: The middle ear is an air filled cavity lying behind the eardrum.
+Reconstruction of the middle ear: The middle ear is an air-filled cavity lying behind the eardrum.
 If the bones of the middle ear have been damaged from infection, trauma, cholesteatoma, surgery or other causes, replacing them with man-made prostheses can repair them.
 Many techniques for this procedure exist and need to be tailored to the individual case and anatomy.
 Any or all of the middle ear bones may be replaced to improve the hearing state.
 This delicate procedure gives excellent results in the majority of cases.
 This is done under local or general anesthesia on an outpatient basis and takes about an hour.

-Tonsillectomy or Adenoidectomy: Enlarged tonsils and adenoids are a common cause of snoring and sleep disruption in children.
+Tonsillectomy or Adenoidectomy: Enlarged tonsils and adenoids are common causes of snoring and sleep disruption in children.
 The tonsils are clusters of lymphoid tissue in the back of the throat while the adenoids are a similar mound of tissue in the back of the nose.
-Although less common in adults, some adults can receive excellent resolution of snoring through removal of enlarged tonsils and/or adenoids.
+Although less common in adults, some adults can receive excellent resolution of snoring through the removal of enlarged tonsils and/or adenoids.
 Tonsillectomy/adenoidectomy is an outpatient surgery performed in the operating room under general anesthesia to remove these parts.
 Most patients require a recovery time of at least one week but may continue to experience a sore throat for two weeks.
 The most common complication is bleeding, often occurring over a week after the surgery.

 Turbinate Reduction or Turbinoplasty: Turbinates are small, rounded, bony projections inside the breathing passage on each side of your nose.
 When turbinates get enlarged, they give rise to nasal obstruction.
 Turbinate reduction is performed, if the problem stands unresolved through medical therapy.
 The consultant will decrease swollen turbinate tissue beneath the mucosal tissue layer to provide significant improvement in the nasal airway, using local anesthesia.
 There is no significant post-operative bleeding, crusting, or pain with this procedure.

 Our ENT department is fully equipped with modern and up-to-date instruments like:

 Skull Base Surgery: Skull base surgery is done to remove both benign and cancerous growths and abnormalities on the underside of the brain.
-It is difficult area to see and reach and therefore is performed by minimally invasive endoscopic procedures in which instruments are inserted through the natural openings in the skull – the nose or the mouth by making small openings below the eyebrows when performed through the nose, morbidity of the procedures and hospital stay is significantly reduced.
-In our institute we perform these surgeries for pituitary tumors and to repair CSF leaks.
+It is a difficult area to see and reach and therefore is performed by minimally invasive endoscopic procedures in which instruments are inserted through the natural openings in the skull – the nose or the mouth by making small openings below the eyebrows when performed through the nose, the morbidity of the procedures and hospital stay is significantly reduced.
+In our institute, we perform these surgeries for pituitary tumors and to repair CSF leaks.